yiisoft/yii2/docs/guide/output-data-widgets.md

 In the above, `text` corresponds to [[\yii\i18n\Formatter::asText()]].
 The value of the column is passed as the first argument.
 In the second column definition, `date` corresponds to [[\yii\i18n\Formatter::asDate()]].
-The value of the column is, again, passed as the first argument while 'Y-m-d' is used as the second argument value.
+The value of the column is, again, passed as the first argument while 'php:Y-m-d' is used as the second argument value.

 For a list of available formatters see the [section about Data Formatting](output-formatter.md).